 Find me on Google Maps here

-From the centre of town, there are quite a few buses you can get up to Headington Shops, and it is then an 8 minute walk to my house.
+Getting here by bus: From the centre of Oxford, there are quite a few buses you can get up to Headington Shops, and it is then an 8 minute walk to my house.
 You can get the following buses: 8, 9, 280, U1 or the 800.

 Getting here by train: From the train station in central Oxford, you can either get a taxi, which would take about 15 minutes if the traffic is good, and would cost about £10 / £15.
 Or you can get the 280 bus, which stops in the main bus depot at the station, which runs about every 20 minutes.